List of fictional primates in animation

 This is a list of fictional primates in animation, and is a subsidiary to the list of fictional primates.
 Non-tailed primates such as chimpanzees, gorillas and orangutans are included in the apes section.
 Tailed primates such as monkeys, baboons, aye-ayes and marmosets are included in the Monkeys section.
-This list does not include humans, prehistoric human related species and humanoids.
+This list does not include humans, prehistoric human species, or humanoids.